Claude of France: Queen of France

 She spent almost all her marriage in an endless round of annual pregnancies.
 Her husband had many mistresses, but was usually relatively discreet.
 Claude imposed a strict moral code on her own household, which only a few chose to flout.

 About Claude, the historian Brantôme wrote:

-I must speak about madame Claude of France, who was very good and very charitable, and very sweet to everyone and never showed displeasure to anybody in her court or of her domains.
-She was deeply loved by the King Louis and the Queen Anne, her father and mother, and she was always a good daughter to them; after the King took the peaceful Duke of Milan, he made him declare and proclaim her in the Parliament of Paris the Duchess of the two most beautiful Duchies of Christendom, Milan and Brittany, one from the father and the other from the mother.
-What an heiress! if you please.
-Both Duchies joined in all good deed to our beautiful kingdom.

-The pawn of so much dynastic maneuvering, Claude was short in stature and afflicted with scoliosis, which gave her a hunched back, while her husband was bigger and athletic.
+The pawn of so much dynastic maneuvering, Claude was short in stature and affected by scoliosis, which gave her a hunched back, while her husband was bigger and athletic.
 The successive pregnancies made her appear continuously plump, which drew mockeries at Court.
 Foreign ambassadors noted her "corpulence", claudication (tendency to limping), the strabismus affecting her left eye, her small size, and her ugliness, but they acknowledged her good qualities.
 She was little loved at court after the death of her parents.
 Brantôme testified:

-That the king, her husband gave her the pox, which shortened her days.
-And madame the Regent [Louise of Savoy] bullied her constantly [...].

 The king's will imposed the omnipresence of his mistress, Françoise de Foix.

 Death

-Claude died on 20 July 1524 at the Château de Blois, aged twenty-four.
-The exact cause of her death was disputed among sources and historians: while some alleged that she died in childbirth or after a miscarriage, others believed that she died for exhaustion after her many pregnancies or after suffering from bone tuberculosis (like her mother) and finally some believed that she died from syphilis caught from her husband.
+Claude died on 26 July 1524 at the Château de Blois, aged twenty-four.
+The exact cause of her death was disputed among sources and historians: while some alleged that she died in childbirth or after a miscarriage, others believed that she died for exhaustion after her many pregnancies or after developing bone tuberculosis (like her mother) and finally some believed that she died from syphilis caught from her husband.
 She was buried at St. Denis Basilica.

 She was initially succeeded as ruler of Brittany by her eldest son, the Dauphin Francis, who became Duke Francis III, with Claude's widower King Francis I as guardian.
 After the Dauphin's death in 1536, Claude's second son, Henry, Duke of Orleans, became Dauphin and Duke of Brittany.
 He later became King of France as Henry II.

-Claude's widowed husband himself remarried several years after Claude's death, to Eleanor of Austria, the sister of Emperor Charles V. The atmosphere at court became considerably more debauched, and there were rumours that King Francis's death in 1547 was due to syphilis.
+Claude's widowed husband himself remarried several years after Claude's death, to Eleanor of Austria, the sister of Emperor Charles V. The atmosphere at court became considerably more debauched, and there were rumours that King Francis' death in 1547 was due to syphilis.